oracle-devrel/chris-blogs/HowTo/IPAddress/IPAddress.md

 It will be referred to as **\<PersonalIPAddress>**

-## Step 4 - Set Up the Security List to Whitelist Your IP Address
+## Step 4 - Set Up the Security List to Allowlist Your IP Address

-Now that you have an instance and your public IP address, follow these steps to whitelist only your computer to access the instance via SSH (port 22).
+Now that you have an instance and your public IP address, follow these steps to allowlist only your computer to access the instance via SSH (port 22).

 1. Click the link next to "Subnet" field, this will bring you to the list of Virtual Cloud Networks: